-In response to a record number of fatal overdose deaths in Portland in 2002, the Public Health Division started the Overdose Prevention Project in January 2003.
-The program was designed to approach this issue from a public health perspective.
-We view overdose and overdose death as being among the public health implications of drug use that needs to be addressed.
+In response to a record number of fatal overdose deaths in Portland in 2002, the Public Health Division began the Overdose Prevention Project in January 2003.
+The program was designed to approach the issue of accidental overdose from a public health perspective.
 Our target population is comprised of individuals who have traditionally been the most vulnerable and underserved populations within our community.
-These are often people who are often homeless and who live below the poverty level.
-They consistently deal with issues such as poor health, mental illness, and drug addiction and are subsequently ostracized by the general public.
-We hope to help restore basic human dignity to those who are dealing with the disease of addiction while empowering them to seek solutions and improve their overall health and welfare.
+These are often people who are experiencing homelessness and many often consistently deal with issues such as poor health, mental illness, and substance use disorder and are subsequently marginalized.
+We hope to help restore basic human dignity to those who are suffering with the disease of addiction while empowering them to seek solutions and improve their overall health and welfare.

 Presentations for youth